A balanced diet is one that includes:

 Alcoholic beverages, if consumed, should be limited to 2 drinks per day for men and 1 drink per day for women.

 A balanced diet will help you meet all your nutrient needs and stay healthy.
-Here are some final suggestions on how to eat a balanced diet:
+Here are some final tips on how to eat a balanced diet:

 Remember to go slowly.
 You do not have to make drastic changes when starting out.
-Try simple daily substitutions.
+Try simple daily changes.
 Before you know it, you will be eating right every day.

 Center for Nutrition Policy and Promotion